JNYE0424/S381grpro/README.md

   - Session-based authentication for secure access to database features.

 - **Anime Database Management**
-  - Add new anime information to the database.
+  - Create new animation information for the database and the website.
-  - View all anime information in a web interface.
+  - Update or delete existing anime data.
-  - Update or delete existing anime entries.
+  - Read all animation information on the main page.
   - RESTful API endpoints to retrieve anime data by various attributes (e.g., name, studio, director, etc.).

 - **Error Handling**